Radiation sensitizers: with special reference to hypoxic cell sensitizers. | Canada Hyperbarics Skip to main content

 What They Found

 They found that pyrimidine analogues can increase cellular radiosensitivity up to a factor of 3 by incorporating into DNA.
 However, clinical trials using intra-arterial infusion of BUdR showed unsatisfactory long-term survival.
-The review also highlighted the potential of hypoxic cell sensitizers to address the radioresistance of hypoxic tumor cells.
+The review also highlighted the potential of hypoxic cell sensitizers to address the radioresistance of hypoxic tumour cells.

 Canadian Relevance